Penny Low

-Penny Low (刘钅梦琳 (Liú Mènglín); born 12 June 1967) is a Singaporean businesswoman and former politician.
+Penny Low born 12 June 1967) is a Singaporean businesswoman and former politician.
 A member of the People's Action Party (PAP), she was the Member of Parliament (MP) for the Pasir Ris–Punggol Group Representation Constituency (GRC) for Punggol North from 25 October 2001 to 11 September 2015.
 She pioneered various movements and founded various enterprises and not-profit organisations like the Social Innovation Park and the Social Enterprise Association.

 Low is a Yale World Fellow.